Charmander0308/Charmander0308/README.md

 👋 Hi there!
-I'm **backend developer** using Java and Spring Boot. 🚀
+I'm a **fullstack developer** using Java, Spring Boot, Vue and TypeScript. 🚀
+Currently developing HCI software.
 Sometimes I work on databases and cloud infrastructure, but I prefer building APIs.

 I enjoy composing music, playing piano, swimming and freediving. 🎹 🌊 <br>